ParampreetR/givme/README.md

 ## Why GivMe

-- Uses 2 of the world strongest strongest encryption algorithms.
+- Uses 2 of the world strongest encryption algorithms.
 - Dependencies > 75.
 - Easy installation with `cargo`.
 - Written in Rust.